-This stripped-down version of Nest's Learning Thermostat is a great option for folks who don't want to spend too much and prefer minimalist devices.
+The Nest Thermostat E is a great option for folks who don't want to spend too much and prefer minimalist devices.
 The display simply shows the temperature setting, while the app lets you prioritize certain rooms' cooling, change settings when you're away, and lets you know if it senses a problem.
 Most importantly, the Thermostat E features a built-in rechargeable lithium-ion battery that bypasses the C Wire requirement.

 ecobee's latest iteration in its smart thermostat line-up builds upon everything that made its predecessors great (up to 32 room sensors, great display, plays nice with all the smart assistants) by adding built-in Alexa voice control and a speaker.
 Like its ecobee brethren, the fifth-generation model doesn't need a C wire, but it does come with a power extension kit that you'll need to wire to your furnace control board.

 For high/line voltage systems: Mysa Smart Thermostat

 The rare smart thermostat that's compatible with 120V–240V, electric baseboard, and fan-forced heaters, the Mysa Smart Thermostat can mostly be installed yourself in a few minutes, is compatible with Alexa, Google, and HomeKit, and has all the smart tools you need to cut down on your energy usage.
 App scheduling, geofencing to track when you're away from home, pre-heating or pre-cooling based on your schedule, and in-depth energy reports for possible improvements.

 Proceed with caution...: Nest Learning Thermostat (3rd Gen)